Frequently Asked Questions

 How do these data differ from existing data on poverty and inequality in neighborhoods?

 Traditional measures of poverty and neighborhood conditions provide snapshots of income and other variables for residents in an area at a given point in time.
 But to study how economic opportunity varies across neighborhoods, we really need to follow people over many years and see how one’s outcomes depend upon family circumstances and where on grew up.
 The Opportunity Atlas is the first dataset that provides such longitudinal information at a detailed neighborhood level.
-Using the Atlas, you can see not just where the rich and poor currently live – which was possible in previously available data from the Census Bureau – but whether children in a given area tend to grow up to become rich of poor.
+Using the Atlas, you can see not just where the rich and poor currently live – which was possible in previously available data from the Census Bureau – but whether children in a given area tend to grow up to become rich or poor.
 This focus on mobility out of poverty across generations allows us to trace the roots of outcomes such as poverty and incarceration back to where kids grew up, potentially permitting much more effective interventions.

 These estimates of upward mobility are based on the outcomes of children born between 1978-83.
 Why?
 Are they still relevant for kids growing up in my neighborhood today?
+Module 1

 By necessity, any analysis of upward income mobility must be based on historical data, because one must wait until children grow up to see their earnings.
-We have found that it is necessary to wait until people are in their mid-30s to get reliable estimates of their earnings, which is why we focus on children before in 1983.
+We have found that it is necessary to wait until people are in their mid-30s to get reliable estimates of their earnings, which is why we focus on children before or in 1983.

 However, we find in our accompanying research paper that places that produced good outcomes in the past typically tend to produce good outcomes a decade later.
 Moreover, historical outcome data prove to be much better predictors of outcomes than more recent data on poverty rates or test scores.
 Our estimates are thus highly informative predictors of economic opportunity even for children today, although they should be combined with additional analyses and on-the-ground knowledge in areas that have changed substantially.

 How do you produce these estimates?
+Module 1

 There are several steps in our estimation process.
 We begin with anonymized administrative data for 20 million children between 1978-1983 linked to their parents that is housed at the U.S. Census Bureau.
 We assign children to the tract (or tracts) where they spent time growing up.
 For children who grew up in multiple tracts, we assign them to tracts in proportion to the amount of time under the age of 23 they spent in each tract.
 We then use we use a statistical model to estimate the relationship between parental income when the children were growing up and each outcome.
 We estimate these models separately for each tract and for each race by gender group.
 The outputs from these models are the estimates shown in the Atlas.